robcarver17/skipperman/docs/import_registration_data_help.md

 **Any other changes you make won't be reflected in Skipperman**.
 Instead, make the changes directly in Skipperman.
 This is to avoid the hassle of having to make multiple download and uploads of files.
 It also means that non Wild Apricot literate users of Skipperman can make their own updates.

-You can also, if you prefer, make any of the changes above in Skipperman from the [registration page](link_required.md) to avoid the need to download and upload a new data file.
+You can also, if you prefer, make any of the changes above in Skipperman from the [registration page](registration_editing_help.md) to avoid the need to download and upload a new data file.
 If you make the changes only in Skipperman, and not in Wild Apricot, then a new invoice will not be generated.
 This might be preferable, if for example someone is still doing the same number of training days, but is doing Saturday only instead of Sunday.
 Or if someone has cancelled but with short notice and/or without a good reason, in which case you might not want to give them a refund.

 ## Uploading an updated event file

 Before uploading, the status should show:

-> Status:
-> Field mapping has been setup.
+> `Field mapping has been setup.`
-> A WA file with WA ID 5271589 has been previously uploaded.
+> `A WA file with WA ID 5271589 has been previously uploaded.`
-> Registration data has been imported already, but can be updated from a new file.
+> `Registration data has been imported already, but can be updated from a new file.`
-> No file currently uploaded for import.
+> `No file currently uploaded for import.`

-Click on 'Upload a new WA export file', choose the file and click upload.
+Click on `Upload a new WA export file`, choose the file and click upload.

 The status will now read as:

-> Status:
-> Field mapping has been setup.
+> `Field mapping has been setup.`
-> A WA file with WA ID 5271589 has been previously uploaded.
+> `A WA file with WA ID 5271589 has been previously uploaded.`
-> Registration data has been imported already, but can be updated from a new file.
+> `Registration data has been imported already, but can be updated from a new file.`
-> WA file has been uploaded ready for import
+> `WA file has been uploaded ready for import`

-Click on 'Update data from current WA file' to update the registation data.
+Click on `Update data from current WA file` to update the registation data.

 ## New registrations